sw4chan/wiki2018/src/markdown/Collaborations.md

 # Collaborations

 ## Toronto
 The Waterloo team is carpooling with the Toronto team in order to save costs.
-We also have developed a continuous integration survey in collaboration with the Toronto team that allows teams to push to the Wiki using solely github.
+We also developed a continuous integration server in collaboration with the Toronto team that allows teams to push to the Wiki using solely GitHub.
+For more information, check out our [Software Page](http://2017.igem.org/Team:Waterloo/Software)

 ## Dalhousie